tacofoundation/mrio-python/README.md

 ## What is a GeoTTIFF (GeoTTIFF)?

-The GeoTemporal Tag Image File Format (GeoTTIFF) inherits from the Multidimensional GeoTIFF standard by enforcing a stricter convention for defining the temporal dimension.
-It requires a 4D structure with dimensions ordered as (time, band, x, y).
-The temporal dimension follows the [STAC specification](https://stacspec.org/), consisting of a date and time in UTC formatted according to [RFC 3339, section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6), and using the Gregorian calendar as the temporal reference system.
+The GeoTemporal Tag Image File Format (GeoTTIFF) builds upon the Multidimensional GeoTIFF standard by implementing a stricter convention for defining the temporal dimension.
+It requires a four-dimensional structure with dimensions ordered as follows: (time, band, x, y).
+The temporal dimension adheres to the [STAC specification](https://stacspec.org/), which includes a date and time in UTC, formatted according to [RFC 3339, section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6), and utilizes the Gregorian calendar as the reference system for time.
+For additional details, please refer to the [Specification][SPECIFICATION.md].

 ## Installation